SamLovesHoneyWater/distributed-embryogenesis-neural-topologies/README.md

 (More detailed descriptions to come)

 See __log.txt__ for historical developments on the project, concerns, and possible paths for future improvement.

+## Future Work

+- Optimize neurogenesis runtime
+- Looks like some genes would create too much useless nodes.
+Add constraint to prevent this
+- More complicated test cases